bokand/page-collection/README.md

 In this approach, an ordinary HTTP-scheme link would respond with a `Content-Type: text/uri-list` header.
 User agents would interpret this content type as a multilink and attempt open each constituent link.

+Feature detection/fallback can be provided by using content negotiation - the browser can add `text/uri-list` to the `Accept:` header of any request originating from a link with `rel=multilink`.

 The main drawback is that this _forces_ multilinks to be hosted on a server which adds indirection and reduces privacy.
 While the plaintext fallback in non-implementing agents is better than the failure-mode for the `multi`-scheme, it's still not very usable so would likely require a linkified-fallback anyway.